 Experience in film or video production helps you to function more effectively and participate more actively in the ever-developing multimedia culture of the 21st century.
-For this reason, the film and media studies concentration compliments a wide variety of majors.
+For this reason, the Film and Media Studies interdisciplinary minor compliments a wide variety of majors.

-The concentration promotes the development of multimedia literacy, providing you with an interdisciplinary understanding of the history, theory, language and cultural aspects of film and other audio-visual media.
+The interdisciplinary minor promotes the development of multimedia literacy, providing you with an understanding of the history, theory, language and cultural aspects of film and other audio-visual media.

-Combining introductory and advanced courses in film and media studies with electives from the humanities and the social sciences, the concentration will help you become a sensitive reader of film and media while increasing your insight into one of the principal forms of art and communication in the contemporary era.
+Combining introductory and advanced courses in Film and Media Studies with electives from the humanities and the social sciences, the interdisciplinary minor will help you become a sensitive reader of film and media while increasing your insight into one of the principal forms of art and communication in the contemporary era.
 Courses incorporate aesthetic, thematic, and theoretical analysis and include a variety of national cinemas in addition to the Hollywood tradition, fostering the multicultural sensitivity essential to mature world citizenship.